Derived automorphism groups of K3 surfaces of Picard rank 1: Flow

 It follows that $\Omega(t)$ also extends to a continuous function on $[0, t_0]$, as it is the integral of the continuous function $\epsilon \cdot\zeta(t)\cdot \Theta(t)$.
 Since $(\Omega(t), \overline{\Omega(t)})$ is constant, we also have $\Omega_0:= \Omega(t_0) \in \Q^+(X)$.
 If $\Omega_0$ lies in the subset $\Q_0^+(X) \subset \Q^+(X)$, then by Theorem \ref{bridge}, the path $\Omega(t)$ lifts to a continuous path By the maximality of the interval $[0,t_0)$ it follows that $w_E(\sigma(t_0)) = n$, as desired.
 The only other possibility is $(\Omega_0, \delta) = 0$ for some root $\delta \in \Delta(X)$; we prove that this cannot happen in the next section.

-Later on we shall need the following simple statement about the behaviour of the flow near an integral wall: \begin{lemma} The vector field $v(\sigma)$ on the open set $U = w_E^{-1}(n, n+1)$ extends continuously to the closure $\overline U$ of $U$ in $w_E^{-1}([n, n+1))$, and is transversal to the boundary wall where $w_E = n$. \end{lemma} \begin{proof} While $A_+$ and $A_-$ may change as $w_E(\sigma)$ approaches $n$ from above, their phases extend continuously (becoming equal at the wall $w_E(\sigma) = n$).
-Therefore, locally we can extend equations \eqref{eq:defzeta} and \eqref{eq:defv} continuously to $\overline U$.
-Locally, the equation of the wall is given by $\Im Z(A_+)/Z(A_-) = 0$.
-Since $\zeta$ becomes orthogonal to the ray spanned by $Z(A_\pm)$ at the wall, it follows from the same considerations as used in the proof of Lemma \ref{lem:decreasingwidth} that the derivative of the equation with respect to $v(\sigma)$ does not vanish.
+Later on we shall need the following simple statement about the behaviour of the flow near an integral wall: \begin{lemma} The vector field $v(\sigma)$ on the open set extends continuously to the closure $\overline U$ of $U$ in $w_E^{-1}([n, n+1))$, and is transversal to the boundary wall where $w_E = n$. \end{lemma} \begin{proof} While the objects $A_+$ and $A_-$ may jump on the integral wall $w^{-1}(n)$, their phases extend continuously from $U$, becoming equal on the wall.
+Thus we can extend equations \eqref{eq:defzeta} and \eqref{eq:defv} continuously to $\overline U$.
+By the proof of Lemma \ref{lem:integerwalls}, the equation of the wall is locally given by where $A_\pm$ are the objects defined by the stability conditions just off the wall.
+Since at the wall, $\zeta$ becomes orthogonal to the ray spanned by $Z(A_\pm)$, it follows from the same considerations used in the proof of Lemma \ref{lem:decreasingwidth} that the derivative of the equation with respect to $v(\sigma)$ does not vanish.
 In other words, the vector field is transversal to the wall. \end{proof}

 We will also use the following consequence: \begin{lemma} With the same notation as in the previous lemma, let $W \subset w_E^{-1}(n)$ be an integral wall bordering $U$, and let $\sigma\in W$.
 Then there is a neighborhood $V \subset \overline{U}$ of $\sigma$ with a homeomorphism